The content of the pages of this website is for your general information and use only. It is subject to change without notice.

 6. In the case of disputes arising from client complaints that cannot be dealt with or sorted out during the trip, the complainant must make their case in writing by email or preferably by post and send this to AdventureAustria within a week of returning from the trip.
 We will make every attempt to resolve all complaints swiftly and effectively.
 If the matter proceeds to court then these terms and conditions will be referred to.

 7. Booking and Payments.
 When the customer registers for a holiday he/she is offering to enter into a legally binding travel contract with AdventureAustria, which will be accepted by AdventureAustria if AdventureAustria issues a written confirmation of travel.
 On booking, an advance payment of 10% of the travel price shall be paid.
 The balance of the holiday price shall be paid, without AdventureAustria having to send an additional request for payment, no earlier than 20 days prior to the start of the holiday concurrently with the handing over of the holiday documentation.
 Until holidays are paid in full, bookings will be regarded as provisional only.
 Payment terms are 14 days prior to the date of departure.
 AdventureAustria reserves the right to withdraw from providing service if the customer is late in paying.
 AdventureAustria only accepts payment by means of bank transfer, PayPal or credit card payment (Mastercard, Visa).
-If payment is made by bank transfer a discount of 2% can be given.

 8. Cancellations and refunds.
 The cancellation fee is a percentage of the travel price and with regard to its amount, depends on the time of the notice of cancellation and the respective type of journey.
 The travel price or the package price is the overall price of the contractually agreed service.
 In the unfortunate circumstance that you have to cancel your trip you may be entitled to a full or partial refund, depending on the date of your received cancellation (by telephone at first then in writing) before the departure date.
 The departure date is the first day of your trip as advertised.
 All cancellation refunds will be less an administration charge of 60 euro.
 For individual package tours the following fees apply: Cancellation more than 12 weeks prior to your departure date – full refund.
 Cancellation within 12 weeks to 30 days prior to your departure – 10% cancellation fee.
 Cancellation within 29 to 20 days prior to your departure – 15% cancellation fee.
 Cancellation within 19 to 10 days prior to your departure – 20% cancellation fee.
 Cancellation within 9 to 4 days prior to your departure – 30% cancellation fee.
 Cancellation as of 3 days or less prior to departure – 45% cancellation fee.
 Note, if you have taken travel insurance, for genuine medical reasons and/or personal tragedy it is possible to recover the money you have paid for your holiday from your insurance company.
 For group package tours see the fees in the general travel terms and conditions paragraph 7.1 below.